Atlanta Workplace Death Lawyers

 However, exceptions to this general rule exist.
 For instance, when the injuries were by the intentional act of a third party for reasons personal to that employee, may trigger an exception to the broad coverage of Georgia's Workmen's Compensation Act.
 Hennly v.
 Richardson, 444 S.E.2d 317 (1994).
 In addition, where injuries are the result of negligence by persons or companies other than the injured person's employer, claims against these parties are not barred by workers' compensation laws.
 Other exceptions generally bar wrongful death suits against employers in certain industries, such as farming, railroad, domestic services, and other industries.
 O.C.G.A.
 34-9-2(a).

 Due to the complicated nature of these matters, it is imperative that parties touched by wrongful death seek the advice of a knowledgeable attorney.
 The Atlanta wrongful death attorneys at Grant Law Office can provide the skill and experience to help in this difficult time.
-Please call (866) 249-5513 or (404) 995-3955 today for assistance.
+Please call (404) 995-3955 today for assistance.

 - Fatal Occupational Injuries in Georgia - 2018

 - Georgia’s Workmen’s Compensation Act